dmulyalin/ttp/docs/source/Outputs/Functions.rst

 * key_name - string, name of the key to use to assign previous key as a value
 * path - string, dot separated path to data that need to be transformed
+* strict - boolean, default is False, used with traverse function to indicate behavior if path item not found in results

 This functions help to flatten dictionary data by converting it to list e.g. if data is::